 And amongst the more unexpected entries is Casio’s release of the new G-shock Hammer Tone watch in gold and the news that Swarovski will be releasing a smart watch.
 Meanwhile, online watch forums are awash with rumours about a new Black and Red Rolex GMT Master, a fresh-faced Rolex Explorer II and all sorts of unsubstantiated claims that are, if true, very intriguing.
 More persuasive claims surround a new 50th anniversary Rolex Sea-Dweller to mark its iconic 1967 launch.
 Though in truth, all cards are being played very close to the chest until le grand reveal.

-So, with the excitement building, One to Watch thought it was time to speak to David Duggan and David Hagon to get their thoughts on this hugely significant watch fair, and discuss Baselworlds past and future.
+So, with the excitement building, One to Watch thought it was time to speak to David Duggan to get his thoughts on this hugely significant watch fair, and discuss Baselworlds past and future.

-What were the highlights from last year for you both?
+What were the highlights from last year for you?

-DH: With Patek Philippe, it was the 5930G World Time Chronograph, combining both the world-timer and chronograph complications, time displayed in 24 different time zones, 33mm diameter, the blue guilloché.
+With Patek Philippe, it was the 5930G World Time Chronograph, combining both the world-timer and chronograph complications, time displayed in 24 different time zones, 33mm diameter, the blue guilloché.
 That’s the one people went mad for, it’s now the world's smallest and thinnest world-timer chronograph.
-When we were walking around the showroom, they told us that there was a seven-year waiting list on it.

 Does Patek still absorb most of the hype?

-DH: Generally speaking, I would say there’s marginally more hysteria surrounding the Rolexes.
-Patek collectors tend to be a little more reserved, whereas many Rolex collectors want it on their wrist instantly.
+Generally speaking, I would say there’s marginally more hysteria surrounding the Rolexes.
+Patek collectors tend to be a little more reserved, often waiting and not get involved with the premiums associated with the shows, whereas many Rolex collectors want it on their wrist instantly.